Office 365 performance tuning using baselines and performance history

 If you're not used to working on performance issues, this article is designed to help you consider some common questions.
 How do you know the problem you're seeing is a performance issue and not an Office 365 service incident?
 How can you plan for good performance, long term?
 How can you keep an eye on performance?
 If your team or clients are seeing slow performance while using Office 365, and you wonder about any of these questions, read on.

 Have a performance issue between your client and Office 365 right now?
 Follow the steps outlined in the Performance troubleshooting plan for Office 365.

 Something you should know about Office 365 performance

 Be aware of capacity planning and limits in Office 365.
 That information will put you ahead of the curve when trying to resolve a performance issue.
-Here's a link to the Office 365 Platform Service Description.
+Here's a link to the Microsoft 365 and Office 365 service descriptions.
 This is a central hub, and all the services offered by Office 365 have a link that goes to their own Service Descriptions from here.
 That means, should you need to see the standard limits for SharePoint Online, for example, you would click SharePoint Online Service Description and locate its SharePoint Online Limits section.

-Make sure you go into your troubleshooting with the understanding that performance is a sliding scale, it's not about achieving an idealized value and maintaining it permanently (if you believe this is so, then occasional high-bandwidth tasks like on-boarding a large number of users, or doing large data migrations will be very stressful -- so do plan for performance impacts then).
-You can, and should, have a rough idea of your performance targets, but a lot of variables play into performance, therefore, performance varies.
-That's the nature of performance.
+Make sure you go into your troubleshooting with the understanding that performance is a sliding scale.
+It's not about achieving an idealized value and maintaining it permanently.
+Occasional high-bandwidth tasks like on-boarding a large number of users, or doing large data migrations will be stressful, so plan for performance impacts then.
+You should have a rough idea of your performance targets, but many variables play into performance, so performance varies.

 Performance troubleshooting isn't about meeting specific goals and maintaining those numbers indefinitely, it's about improving existing activities, given all the variables.